yehosuah/algorithmic-data-ingestion-for-cryptocurrencies/algo-data-ingestion/docs/subtask4_progress/subtask3.md

 # Subtask 3 – Blender Refresh

-_Last updated: 2025-11-10 04:13 UTC_
+_Last updated: 2025-11-13 04:43 UTC_

-> Update 2025-11-10: Logged that the release/20251030 blender bundle plus the trading dry-run telemetry now back these experiments.
+> Update 2025-11-13: Folded in the sanitizer + symbol-gate workflow and the feature parity helpers (`export_feature_slice.py`, `compare_feature_stats.py`) so the blender progress log stays aligned with the gates/metrics enforced downstream.

 ## Run
 ```